matt-presti/matt-presti.github.io/resume.md

 ## Summary

-Computer science student and proven leader with healthcare management background.
-Eager learner skilled in database systems, C++, Python programming, and full-stack JavaScript development.
-Combines strong technical aptitude with exceptional interpersonal communication and team-building abilities.
-Thrives in collaborative environments and seeking to leverage this distinctive background for a dynamic development team.
+Computer science student with proven healthcare management experience and molecular biology degree, specializing in backend development and machine learning.
+Experienced building data-driven applications using Spring Boot, Python, and modern ML frameworks.
+Combines life sciences expertise with strong interpersonal skills and passion for collaborative problem-solving in technical teams.

 ---